fedora-python/pyconcz-challenge/README.md

 ## Rules

-To solve the 3 problems you may use *only* the Python 3 programming language and it's standard library, __no external libraries are allowed__.
+To solve the 3 problems you may use *only* the Python 3 programming language and its standard library, __no external libraries are allowed__.
 Your script must be compatible with Python 3.6 and also finish within 2 minutes on a reasonably powerful machine.

 **Submit** your scripts through our [web interface](https://pyconcz.fedoralovespython.org/) before the **deadline on Friday at 14:00**.